 - Setup can be frustrating

-The LIFX Mini model provides the ideal solution for desk lamps, table lamps or other light fittings where a standard-sized bulb looks ungainly.
+The LIFX Mini model provides the ideal solution for desk lamps, table lamps, or other light fittings where a standard-sized bulb looks ungainly.
 Even with its small size, it still emits a pleasantly surprising amount of light.

 Each LIFX Mini bulb benefits from built-in WiFi so there’s no need for any kind of hub.
 Voice control works with all the major smart home platforms, including Alexa, Google Assistant, Apple HomeKit, and Samsung SmartThings.
 They will also integrate with Arlo home security, and IFTTT systems.

 White range is 2500k to 9000k, and 16 million colors can be selected.
 The smartphone app can be frustrating to set up, often requiring several attempts to identify lights.
 It does, however, offer a tremendous range of features.
-In addition to control from anywhere, it offers individual or group settings, timers, a wide range of ‘mood’ themes, and the ability to design and store your own.
+In addition, to control from anywhere, it offers individual or group settings, timers, a wide range of ‘mood’ themes, and the ability to design and store your own.

-Best outdoor smart light: Ring Floodlight Cam
+Best for outdoors: Ring Floodlight Cam

-Why it made the cut: This smart, outdoor light is a very smart solution can improve your home security, providing multiple access and control features.
+Why it made the cut: This smart, outdoor light is a very smart solution that can improve your home security, providing multiple access and control features.

 - Lumens: 2000